The Key Factors Driving the Modular Construction Industry

 Marriott recently announced plans to build the world’s tallest modular hotel in New York.
 The 360-foot tall tower will feature 168 rooms, a modular roof, and a modular rooftop bar.
 Each module will contain a fully outfitted guest room right down to the bedsheets and pillows.
 Marriot says modular construction reduces the typical construction timeline, cuts down on-site waste (and noise), and improves quality because of factory-level precision.

 It is just another example of how modular construction has gone mainstream.
-From large-scale modular hotel projects to prefabricated buildings to modular office buildings, business is booming.
+From large-scale modular hotel projects to prefabricated buildings to modular office buildings, business is booming for prefab construction companies.

 Modular Construction Market Size